farlee2121/DevEssentialsBlog/content/draft/2022-09-25-Properties-of-self-documenting-code.md

 To be clear, I'm just considering what makes code understandable.
 I'm not considering the process for writing the code.

-Here are some of my considerations
+Here are some of my considerations.
+Be warned, they're rather stream-of-thought

 - context (relation to other code and ideas in the code) -> appears to comprise of scope and proximity.
 Relationships between names is part of consistency and naming.
 Comments are potentially not covered.
 External resources seems like they belong to scope.
 - immutability -> is a result of scope
 - side-effect management -> a result of scope.
-Contracts too
+- contracts & abstractions -> an intersection of scope, consistency, proximity, and semantics
+  - abstractions are largely driven by the domain, though consistency of an api and hiding scope are certainly major factors of the domain qualities chosen.
+  - Names cover much of an abstraction's definition, but the grouped concepts also matter.
+While plausibly covered by the four properties, it is important enough I would consider broading naming to semantic, essence or similar.
+The trade-off is reduced concreteness
-- patterns are a variety of naming
+- design patterns -> are a variety of naming
 - naming is potentially a broader category of intent or semantics that might not just be naming
   - There aren't many other aspects to programming though.
 Spacing, grouping, braces, and names are most everything.
 Proximity and scope cover spacing and grouping.
 I'm not sure it's worth a more abstract property to include braces.
 Braces could also be considered proximity.
 - Concurrency ...
 I'd say that belongs to scope.
 The problem with concurrency is side-effects.
 Those aren't an issue if you lock state for a given transaction i.e. pure functions
-- monitoring, retries, and similar are more part of maintenance or system-level discussion.
+- monitoring, retries, and similar cross-cutting -> more part of maintenance or system-level discussion.
 I'm not worried about covering them here.
 If anything they belong to scope because they shouldn't be intermixed
 - table-driven methods -> scope
 - complexity -> too abstract a concept and not directly actionable.
 Addressed via these concerns
 - Nesting -> scope & consistency